iPad 8 LTE Battery Replacement

 Step 54

-- Grab your tweezers and gently latch onto the front camera, then twist it clockwise to guide the cable smoothly through its frame slot.
+- Grab a pair of tweezers and gently grip the front camera.
+Twist it clockwise to guide the cable through its designated slot in the frame.

 Tools Used